attuna/perfect-pets/README.md

 ## Cages
 In some cases, it’s necessary for a sick pet to be admitted to the clinic.
 Each clinic has 20–30 animal cages, each capable of holding between one and four pets.
-Each pen has a unique pen number, capacity, and status (an indication of availability).
+Each cage has a unique cage number, capacity, and status (an indication of availability).
 The sick pet is allocated to a cage and the details of the pet, any treatment(s) required by the pet, and any additional comments about the care of the pet are recorded.
-The details of the pet’s stay in the pen are also noted, which include a pen number, and the date the pet was put into and taken out of the pen.
-Depending on the pet’s illness, there may be more than one pet in a pen at the same time.
-The pen number is unique to a particular clinic.
+The details of the pet’s stay in the cage are also noted, which include a cage number, and the date the pet was put into and taken out of the cage.
+Depending on the pet’s illness, there may be more than one pet in a cage at the same time.
+The cage number is unique to a particular clinic.

 ## Invoices
 The pet owner is responsible for the cost of the treatment given to a pet.The